yarsawyer/tidecoin/ai-docs/phase0-tidecoin-diff.md

 Difficulty retarget differences:
-- Tidecoin `GetNextWorkRequired()` adjusts the lookback to avoid a 51% attack edge case and handles a one-bit overflow in intermediate target calculation.
+- Tidecoin `GetNextWorkRequired()` adjusts the lookback to avoid a 51% attack edge
+  case: it uses a full-period lookback except for the very first retarget after genesis, where it uses `interval - 1` (Art Forz rule).
+- Tidecoin `CalculateNextWorkRequired()` applies a one-bit overflow guard: shift right before scaling if the target would overflow, then shift back.
   - File: `/home/yaroslav/dev/tidecoin/oldtidecoin/tidecoin/src/pow.cpp`
 - Current repo uses ancestor-based retargeting and includes `PermittedDifficultyTransition()` and BIP94 rules.